karatelabs/karate/README.md

 * match xml == <foo><bar><hello>world</hello></bar></foo>
 ```

+Refer to the section on [XPath Functions](#xpath-functions) for examples of advanced XPath usage.

 ## Ignore or Validate
 When expressing expected results (in JSON or XML) you can mark some fields to be ignored when
 the match (comparison) is performed.
 You can even use a regular-expression so that instead of